piotrr79/ai_agent/Readme.md

-### Python email template agent to generate templates with AI from user inputs
+### Python ai agent to sumarize text with AI from user inputs

-Application sends to OpenAI user prompt, gets response and generate personalized email template
+Application sends to OpenAI user prompt and gets response

 For data privacy only prompt is send to ChatGPT, other details like contacts are stored locally